 - Last-Name Basis: People primarily address Wesley by his last name.

-- Like a Son to Me: Fisk drops the trope name word-for-word when revealing to Dex that this is how he felt about Wesley, before dispatching Dex to kill Karen and avenge Wesley.
+- Like a Son to Me: Fisk drops the trope name word-for-word when revealing to Dex that this is how he felt about Wesley, before dispatching Dex to kill Karen and avenge him.

-- Mouth of Sauron: He transmits orders from Fisk early on, when the latter's identity and face is unknown to the viewer.
+- Mouth of Sauron: He transmits orders from Fisk early on, and most people have only ever spoken to him, never meeting Fisk at all.

 - Named by the Adaptation: Only his last name was known in the comics.
 In the 2003 film, Wesley was his first name rather than his last (the full name being Wesley Owen Welch, which actually was a plot point).

 - Nerves of Steel: Credit where it's due, even after Karen gets ahold of his gun, he doesn't even blink.
 He calmly tries to bluff her into thinking it's not loaded.
 It doesn't save him.

 - Noble Top Enforcer: He's Fisk's closest, if not only friend.

 - Non-Action Guy: He speaks several languages, can do accounting as well as handle criminal affairs, break people by talking to them and he serves as a very capable personal assistant.
 He also can fire a gun, as he and Francis do when Matt is escaping from them after his bouts with Nobu and with Fisk.
 But he makes the mistake of lowering himself to grunt work by abducting and subsequently threatening Karen without taking guards with him.
 Leaving a loaded gun on the table within her reach is a mistake few of his more battle-hardened subordinates would have made and she kills him as a result of this.

 - Not So Stoic: Actually looks shocked when Karen shoots him.